thorfriisphd-rgb/IBAM-DALILite-Benchmarker/README.md

 Running the pipeline regenerates the benchmarking table directly from the input structures without manual intervention.

-This ensures that the structural benchmark reported in the study can be fully reproduced by any reviewer or reader.
+This ensures that the structural benchmark reported in the study can be fully reproduced by any reviewer or reader, provided the setup notes above — particularly the `gfortran`/DSSP requirements and the PDB naming convention — are followed.
+These dependencies are not enforced by the pipeline scripts themselves and can fail silently if misconfigured; see **Installing DALILite** above for how to verify a working install before trusting any output.

 ---